BishoyAbd/Bishoy-Weather-app/README.md

 # Bishoy-Weather-app

-This is a simple weather app made using android,the project is made using MVP (model view presenter) patternt.
+This is a simple weather app is made using android,the project is made using MVP (model view presenter) pattern.so all the views (Activity,Fragment,..etc) is dumb and all the logical work is delegated to the presenter.

-#technology used :
+# Technology used :

 * OpenWeatherMap API.
 * Retrofit2 2 to handle network operations.